Why Do I Keep Biting My Cheek: Is It Anxiety?

 Cheek biting, sometimes called cheek chewing, can occur for multiple reasons.
 An accidental cheek bite is not uncommon and sometimes occurs when people are chewing.
 However, regular accidental cheek biting can cause damage to the oral mucosa or mouth tissue in the inner cheek, potentially resulting in a canker sore.
 These painful sores can make it easy to accidentally bite the injured area again.

-Frequent accidental cheek biting can be a sign of dental problems.
+Frequent accidental cheek biting can be a sign of oral health problems.
 Frequent accidental cheek biting can be a sign of dental problems like misaligned teeth.
 Wisdom teeth sometimes grow at an angle that can lead to chronic cheek biting, especially of the inner cheek.

 A dentist can diagnose accidental bites resulting from dental issues.
 They can also help with accidental cheek biting during sleep by providing a device or mouthguard to prevent the teeth from biting the cheek during sleep.
 In many cases, dentists can screen for oral cancers that may arise from damage to the inside of the mouth.